kevinm-ou/BLUMEGROUPSAMPLECODE/README.md

   mpirun -np 3 ./2DCARTSETEMainScala.lmpi
 2) EasyMakeFileDemo
   a) A simple demo on using Makefiles
-  Run make to make the compiled files
+  Run make to compile the files.
+It also shows what happens when you have a header file and if you don't want to use one.
+Best practice is to use one.